reportportal/docs/src/md/src/SavedSearches_Filters/ManageFilters.md

 [ ![Image](Images/userGuide/filteringLaunches/shareFilter.png) ](https://youtu.be/8vw-nr6FSwI)

->**Note:** Filter related to the widget, becomes shared once the related widget is shared.
+>**Note:** A filter related to the widget, becomes shared once the related widget is shared.

 **CLONE** -
-This option allows to create a new tab with the same criteria.
+This option allows you to create a new tab with the same criteria.

-To clone the already existed filter, perform the following steps:
+To clone an already existed filter, perform the following steps:

 1. Open any filter on the "Launches" page.

-2. Click "Cline" option on the tab menu.
+2. Click the "Clone" option on the tab menu.

 3. Enter the unique name, description, select sharing option and submit.

-4. The content of filte will be the same as in original filter
+4. The content of filter will be the same as in original filter

 **DISCARD** -
 This option helps to reset unsaved filter changes.

-To discard the not saved changes, perform the following steps:
+To discard unsaved changes, perform the following steps:

 1. Open any filter on the "Launches" page.